 These Sous Vide Cheesecakes are creamy and smooth, with a graham cracker crust at the bottom and topped with fresh, colorful berries for a classic treat!
-It’s an easy make-ahead recipe.
+It’s an easy make-ahead dessert recipe.
 Sous vide technique allows you to cook the cheesecake to the precise temperature you set, guaranteeing a perfect crack-proof texture every time!

 Sous vide cheesecake in a jar